April 2026 Bus Tour: Way Back When ~ Witnesses to the Revolution

 Sponsored by CT Humanities, the Farmington Valley CT Heritage Network's "Why They Came" program in November 2023 offered a personal perspective on the people who shaped our towns.
 The program took place in two parts.
 Enjoy the wonderful videos taken of both sessions!

 Part One features stories from the Avon Historical Society ("Prince Thomas of Savoy"), the Farmington Historical Society (Asian immigrants), Stanley-Whitman House ("The Legacy of Mrs. Julia Roper"), and the Unionville Museum ("The Irish in Unionville").
+Click on the image to watch the video.

 Part Two of two features stories from the Barkhamsted Historical Society ("A German Immigrant Family Takes Over One of Barkhamsted’s Biggest Farms"), the Canton Historical Museum (“Farmington Valley Immigration 1830-1920”), the Salmon Brook Historical Society ("Granby to the White House"), and the Simsbury Historical Society ("Frank Zablocki, Polish Immigration, and the Industrialization of Simsbury").
+Click on the image to watch the video.

 Additional Past Programs